pytorch/tutorials/intermediate_source/ddp_minGPT.rst

 Authors: `Suraj Subramanian <https://github.com/suraj813>`__

-In this video we walk through the process of training a GPT model in multinode DDP.
+In this video, we will review the process of training a GPT model in multinode DDP.
 We first clone the `minGPT repo <https://github.com/karpathy/minGPT>`__ and refactor the Trainer to resemble the structure we have used in this series.
 Watch the video for details on these changes.